OpenDevEd/OpenDevEd-Wordle/README.md

 ### 🌟 Animations
 - Enjoy visually appealing animations that make the gameplay more exciting and dynamic.

-### 📚 Guide Page
-- New to Wordle?
-Visit our guide page for a comprehensive overview of the game rules and get started quickly.

 ### 🔄 State Management
 - The Context API manages state across components efficiently, ensuring a smooth and consistent experience.